why-companies-delete-business-directory-info-reasons

 Nothing undermines a directory’s credibility faster than inaccurate listings.
 When consumers encounter businesses with wrong phone numbers, outdated addresses, or defunct websites, they quickly lose faith in the entire platform.
 That’s why many directory companies aggressively cull listings they suspect contain obsolete information.

-Research from Search Engine Journal highlights the “importance of accurate listings” as a key factor in consumer trust.
+Research from Search Engine Journal highlights the importance of accurate listings as a key factor in consumer trust.
 Their studies indicate that 73% of consumers lose trust in businesses with incorrect directory information, while 67% say they would never return to a directory that led them to a closed business or wrong location.
+That’s a devastating blow to both the business and the directory platform.

 “Directory companies often use automated systems that flag potential inaccuracies based on patterns like unanswered phone calls, bounced emails, or contradictory information across the web,” notes digital marketing analyst James Harrison.
 “Once flagged, listings may be removed entirely rather than maintained with questionable data.”